-Our prompt for September was:
+Our prompt for September 2018 has been:

 Guardian angels come in all shapes and sizes.
 Write about a most unusual guardian angel and a time they saved the day.